Dawoodoz/DFPSR/README.md

 * **Determinism down to machine precision** means that if it worked on one computer, it will probably work the same on another computer.
 * **Often faster than the monitor's refresh rate** for isometric graphics with dynamic light.
 Try the Sandbox SDK example compiled in release mode on Ubuntu or Manjaro to check if it's smooth on your CPU.
 Quad-core Intel Core I5 should be fast enough in resonable resolutions, hexa-core I5 will have plenty of performance and octa-core I7 is butter smooth even in high resolutions.
 * **Low latency for retro 2D graphics** using the CPU's higher frequency for low resolutions.
 There are no hardware limits other than CPU cycles and memory.
 Render to textures, apply deferred light filters or write your modified rendering pipeline for custom geometry formats.
 * **Create your legacy.** Make software that future generations might be able to port, compile and run natively without the need for emulators.
-Each new operating system is supported by entering some information about the file system in fileAPI.cpp (path encoding, separator syntax...) and implementing a wrapper module in Source/windowManagers (mouse, keyboard, canvas, full-screen...).
+Each new operating system is supported by implementing any deviations from the Posix standard filesystem into fileAPI.cpp and implementing a wrapper module for window management in Source/windowManagers.
 This standardization of minimal system dependency makes it easy to repair things and port to new systems on your own, rather than having everyone porting their own subset of a feature bloated media layer when popularity dies out.

 ## More than a graphics API, less than a graphics engine
 It is a rendering API, image processing framework and graphical user interface system in a static C++14 library meant to minimize the use of dynamic dependencies in long-term projects while still offering the power to make your own abstractions on top of low-level rendering operations.
 The core library itself is pure math on a hardware abstraction and can be compiled on most systems using GNU's C++14.